-If you live in a charming Victorian terrace in Greenwich or a 1970s semi-detached in Bromley, your electrical system was likely designed for a simpler time, one of incandescent bulbs and record players, not high speed Electric Vehicle (EV) charging.
+If you live in a charming Victorian terrace in Greenwich or a 1970s semi-detached in Bromley, your electrical system was likely designed for a simpler time, one of incandescent bulbs and record players, not high speed electric vehicle (EV) charging.

 As more homeowners make the switch to electric, the question isn’t just “which car should I buy?” but “can my house actually handle it?”